louisesykes198/The-Crochet-Nook/README.md

 #### **Crochet Project Page**

+The Crochet Projects page is a beautifully laid-out collection of user-added crochet patterns.
+It serves as a gallery where each project is presented with a preview, allowing users to browse, view, edit, or delete their creations.

+Page Layout & Features:

+Add New Project Button:

+Located at the top, this button allows users to quickly navigate to the form for submitting a new crochet project.

+Project Cards:

+Each project is displayed within an individual, color-bordered card.

+Image Preview: A photo representing the crochet project.

+Project Title: Clearly stated at the top of the card.

+Short Description: A summary of the project’s charm and purpose (truncated for quick browsing).

+Skill Level: Shows the required experience: Beginner, Intermediate and Advanced.

+Category: Organizes the project type Blankets, Cardigans, Amigurumi, Hats, Scarves and Dishcloths.

+Action Buttons:

+View Project: Takes the user to the full project description and downloadable resources.

+Edit: Allows the user to update any project details.

+Delete: Removes the project from the list.

+Design:
+Uses soft pastel colors and a dotted border for each card to give a handcrafted, friendly vibe.

+Clear layout promotes easy navigation and interaction with each project.

 ![image](docs/project-page.png)

 #### **Blanket Project Page**

+This page is a "Blankets Projects" section from a crochet-themed website, likely part of The Crochet Nook or My Crochet Page.
+It displays six crochet blanket project cards in a visually appealing grid layout, using a soft, pastel color palette with a light blue background.
+Each card includes:

+Project Name Bunny Blanket, Baby Blanket and more.

+Image of the blanket

+Brief Description of the project

+A "View Project" button styled with a blue border and hover effect

+The six featured blanket projects are:
+Bunny Blanket – A cozy blanket with an adorable bunny theme.

+Baby Blanket – A simple, soothing baby blanket ideal for beginners.

+Granny Square Blanket – A vibrant, colorful take on a traditional granny square design.

+Lattice Blanket – Elegant with a textured design, great for home decor.

+Shell Blanket – Features pastel shell stitch patterns, soft and elegant.

+Cat and Mouse Blanket – Whimsical and fun, featuring cat and mouse motifs.

+Each project is likely clickable for more details.
+The layout and card style are consistent and user-friendly, making it easy to browse.

 ![image](docs/blanket-page.png)

 #### **Cardigan Project Page**

+This page is the "Cardigans Projects" section of your crochet-themed website.
+It follows the same clean, pastel-toned design as the “Blankets Projects” page, with a light blue background, rounded white cards, and consistent card layout.

+Each card includes:
+A project image

+Project title in bold

+A brief description of the project

+A blue-bordered "View Project" button

+The featured cardigan projects are:
+Adult Crew Neck Sweater – A timeless and versatile casual sweater.

+Matinee Jacket – A warm and elegant jacket, ideal for babies or special occasions.

+Gathering Leaves Cardigan – A charming, fall-themed cardigan with swirling leaf motifs.

+Iris Cardigan – A long, elegant cardigan perfect for layering, featuring a classic design.

+Peggy Cardigan – A red cardigan with a relaxed fit, adding subtle elegance to casual outfits.

+Baby Cardigan – A soft and stylish option for babies, with matching booties in the image.

+Design Notes:
+The cards have consistent sizing and styling.

+The descriptions are concise and inviting.

+Button design matches the “Blankets Projects” section, ensuring visual harmony.

 ![image](docs/cardigan-page.png)

 #### **Amigurumi Project Page**

+This is the "Amigurumi Projects" section of your crochet website, showcasing cute and creative crocheted characters and toys.
+It follows the same consistent and visually cohesive design as the other project sections, with a pastel blue background and clean white project cards.

+Each card includes:
+An image of the amigurumi character

+A project title

+A short description

+A "View Project" button with a blue outline

+The featured Amigurumi projects:
+Barnyard Friends Collection – A group of adorable farm animals including a pig, chick, and lamb.

+Bumble Bee Keyring – Small, cheerful bee keychains to brighten your day.

+Octopus – A soft, stackable octopus plushie with wiggly legs and friendly faces.

+Penguin – A cute, chubby penguin plushie with flipper wings and a tiny beak.

+Pikachu – A crocheted version of the beloved Pokémon character, full of energy and fun.

+Disney Stitch – A playful Stitch plushie, full of mischief and charm.

+Design Highlights:
+The layout is neatly arranged in two rows of three cards.

+The images are vibrant and engaging, perfect for grabbing attention.

+The tone is whimsical and lighthearted, matching the amigurumi theme well.

 ![image](docs/ami-page.png)